Bug report #9357

 I updated QGIS dev this morning using the OSGeo4W installer (its revision is eb9ce3a).

 As per Tim's response on the qgis-developer mailing list, I added code to remove my PostGIS layers from the MapLayerRegistry when I was finished with them, but this has made no difference, and I didn't need to do this using QGIS 2.0.

-#2 Updated by James Stott almost 6 years ago
+#2 Updated by James Stott about 6 years ago

 I decided to take a look at the connections that were being sent to PostGIS while my script was running using this SQL: